What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 A sensory garden stimulates the senses.
 It might include features such as different textures, scents, and sounds.
 For sounds, choose plants that make noise when the wind blows, such as ornamental grasses or bamboo.
 For scents, you could include herbs, flowers, and citrus fruits.

-Preschoolers love to express their creativity, and an outdoor art area is a perfect place to do it.
+Preschoolers love to express their creativity, and an outdoor art area is a perfect place for it.
 Set up a table and chairs with supplies like crayons, markers, paint, and paper.
 Add some nature-inspired elements like sticks, leaves, and flowers for collages.

-Loose parts are materials that can be moved, manipulated, and combined differently.
+Loose parts are materials that can be moved, manipulated, and combined in different ways.
 They include items like balls, blocks, clothes, cardboard boxes, and egg cartons.

-Hide the items outside and let the children go on a hunt.
-They can mark off the items as they find them.
-This activity helps to develop observational skills and encourages children to explore their surroundings.
+Hide the items outside and let children go on a hunt.
+They can mark off items as they find them.
+This activity helps develop observational skills and encourages children to explore their surroundings.

 Preschool children playing with water table outside.